LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/07_optimizing_texture_rendering/index.md

 [!code-csharp[](./snippets/pong_texture_atlas_example.cs)]

 While using the single texture with source rectangles solves the potential performance issues, managing multiple source rectangles in variables can become complex as your game grows.
-In the Pong example above, we're already tracking the source rectangles for both the paddle and ball sprites.
+In the Pong example above, we are already tracking the source rectangles for both the paddle and ball sprites.
 Imagine scaling this up to a game with dozens of different images, each potentially needing their own position, rotation, scale, and other rendering properties.

 To better organize this complexity, we can apply object-oriented design principles to create classes that encapsulates the information needed.

 ## The TextureRegion Class

 In [Chapter 06](../06_working_with_textures/index.md#source-rectangle), we learned about using the `sourceRectangle` parameter to reuse the same texture when rendering sprites but specifying different regions within the texture to render.
-Let's first build on this and create a class called `TextureRegion`.
+For our next step, we will build on this and create a class called `TextureRegion`.

-We're going to add this class to the class library we created in [Chapter 04](../04_creating_a_class_library/index.md).
+We are going to add this class to the class library we created in [Chapter 04](../04_creating_a_class_library/index.md).
 Perform the following:

 1. Add new folder in the *MonoGameLibrary* project named `Graphics`
 2. Create a new file named *TextureRegion.cs* inside the *Graphics* folder you just created.